yannickreiss/tt06-stack/docs/info.md

 Read and write instructions ( push and pop ) can be activated with the input pins 7 and 6.
 After the operation is done, the output pin 7 is set to high to signal, that the stack is in idle mode now.

+### Warning

+The memory is neither write, nor overflow / underflow protected.
+The ports 6 and 5 are set high, when the stack pointer is zero, or at max value.
+This can be read and handled by the controlling entity.

 ## How to test

 Connect the bidirectional pins to input and output devices.